|We have 1341 articles and 90% are complete!||Please help review these models from 12+ months ago: (and/or the rest)||(Edit)|

 Helldiver in a nutshell

-One of the pure combat lights, the Helldiver is a tough bugger to kill with more ARM and HP than usual for a Cryx jack, and a good layout of boxes.
+The Helldiver is a combat light.
+It's not great at killing things, but it is good at not being killed (for a Cryx 'jack at least).
+It has more ARM and HP than usual for a Cryx 'jack, and a good layout of boxes making it hard to cripple systems.
 Its DEF is lower than norm, but Dig In assures that you'll be safe from most unboosted ranged/spell attacks.
+Lastly the Burrow rules ensures it won't be exposed to danger until you're ready.

 Combos & Synergies